HL7-UK/UK-Core-Access/input/pagecontent/capabilities.md

 ##### Find a patient by local identifier
 Organisations holding patient data are likely to have their own identifier systems _e.g._ a hospital number from a PAS system.
-Organisations can allocate their own system  _e.g._ `https://fhir.mytrust.nhs.uk/Id/pas-number` but must ensure that these do not clash with those used elsewhere.
+Organisations may use existing OIDs or allocate their own system but SHALL ensure that these do not clash with those used elsewhere.

-> TODO: is there any guidance for allocating identifier systems for an organisation? (_cf_ OIDs)
+Health and Care organisations in Wales should follow the NHS Wales Data Standards for [Welsh Patient Identifiers](https://simplifier.net/guide/FHIR-Standards-Wales-Implementation-Guide/Home/Design/Naming-Systems.page.md?version=current),

 The Provider MAY support search by local identifier:
 ```